plank/laravel-mediable/README.md

 ### Deleting Media

 You can delete media with standard Eloquent model `delete()` method.
-This will also delete the file associated with the instance.
+This will also delete the file associated with the record.

 ```php
 $media->delete();